Know Your Rights in the COVID-19 Pandemic

 The coronavirus has changed a lot about the way that the world functions.
 As employees are starting to head back to their workplaces, there are many new rules recommended by the CDC for workplace safety.
 These guidelines include the use of personal protection equipment (PPE) while on the job.

-According to Los Angeles wrongful termination lawyers, many employees are facing termination because they are complaining about workplace safety.
-It's not hard to see why many people are becoming overly worried about their workplace safety as the pandemic has brought to light a real danger.
+Many employees are facing termination because they are complaining about workplace safety.
+It’s not hard to see why many people are becoming overly worried about their workplace safety as the pandemic has brought to light a real danger.

 What Type Of PPE Must My Employer Require?

-All unfair firing lawyers Los Angeles will reveal that safety complaints must be valid for you to take the case to court.
+Safety complaints must be valid for you to take the case to court.
 This brings up the big question of what type of PPE your employer must provide for you and your coworkers.
-It's important to realize that different occupations require different safety measures.
+It’s important to realize that different occupations require different safety measures.

 As you learned, the type of PPE that your employer must provide highly depends on your job.
 OSHA and the CDC base their recommendations on a particular employee’s degree of risk.
 Currently, they consider high risk workers to be: